Software Development

 Your Bridge to Ultra-Low-Power AI

-Talamo is our complete Software Development Kit (SDK) for Edge AI development.
-It’s designed to be your easy-to-use bridge from familiar machine learning frameworks to the powerful, ultra-low-power world of Spiking Neural Networks (SNNs).
+Talamo is a complete Software Development Kit (SDK) for Edge AI development.
+It’s designed to seamlessly bridge familiar machine learning frameworks to the powerful ultra-low-power world of Spiking Neural Networks (SNNs).

 SDK Background